Description of the HTTP API

 }

-Asterisk-marked parameter is optional.
+The parameter marked with * is optional.

 2.2.
-Authentication using a personal certificate
+Authorization using a personal certificate

 To authorize with a personal user certificate